vardumper/html5-twig-component-bundle/README.md

 # Twig Component Bundle with all HTML5 elements

 Symfony UX Twig Components for all HTML5 elements with ARIA support and static attribute validation via Enums.
 It provides auto-completion in your IDE of choice, so all available attributes can be quickly accessed.

+# Requirements
+* PHP 8.4 – Since the underlying Extended HTMLDocument library is built upon PHPs DOM\HTMLDocument this bundle currently does not install on older PHP versions.
+Since this bundle, really only makes use of its Enum classes, adding support for older PHP versions could be done if needed or requested.

 ## Installation